 For instance, you might find that your most popular traffic source is organic traffic, while the least effective one is paid channels.
 Consequently, you would have to invest more resources in your organic strategy.

 Google Analytics dashboards give you all-encompassing insights into website activities.
-Google Analytics lets you create reports about your acquisition channels, conversion rates, and engagement levels.
+By simply logging into your Google Analytics account, you can create reports about your acquisition channels, conversion rates, and engagement levels.

 2. Digital marketing dashboard